GCdePaula/lua_optimizer/doc/doc.md

 ## Lattice

--- Explicar supremum, tirar a palavra unico
+Firstly, lets define what is a meet (also known as an infimum or greatest lower bound) and join (also known as a supremum or least upper bound) of a partially ordered set `A` [2]\[3].
+Let `A` be a set with a partial order, and `x`, `y` and `z` elements in `A`:

+  * The element `z` is the meet of the pair `x` and `y` if it satisfies two conditions: `z` is a lower bound of `x` and `y`, and `z` is greater than or equal to any other lower bound of `x` and `y`.

+  * The element `z` is the join of the pair `x` and `y` if it satisfies two conditions: `z` is a upper bound of `x` and `y`, and `z` is less than or equal to any other upper bound of `x` and `y`.

-A lattice is a partially ordered set in which every two elements have a unique supremum (also called a least upper bound or join) and a unique infimum (also called a greatest lower bound or meet) [2].
-We use a simple flat lattice in our analysis, that has an upper bound and a lower bound.
+A lattice is a partially ordered set in which every two elements have a meet and a join [4].
+By the definitions above, it follows that the meet and join between any pair of elements is unique.
+We use a simple bounded lattice in our analysis, which has a greatest element and a least element.

-There are three different levels of elements: the highest element is Top, the lowest is Bottom, and the elements in the middle are all values (e.g. all numbers, all strings, booleans, nil).
+There are three different levels of elements in our lattice: the highest element is Top, the lowest is Bottom, and the elements in the middle are all values (e.g. all numbers, all strings, booleans, nil).
 Note that there is an infinite number of elements in the middle level.
 However, the lattice still has a bounded depth as every element is at most two "steps" away from Bottom.

 The abstract interpretation algorithm associates a lattice element to every variable at each point in the program.
-Every element has a different meaning:

--- Can be in both cases, Top and constants

--- Top means the variable is unreachable, undefined, hasn't been initialized
+This mapping represents some knowledge about the value of each variable, where each element have the following meaning:

-  * Top means the variable is constant, yet to be determined.
+  * Top means the variable is undefined.
+The variable has no value at that point.
   * At the middle, the elements each represent a different value.
 That is, a variable with an element of this kind is a constant with a known value.
   * Bottom means the variable is not constant (or that it cannot be guaranteed to be constant).